 CRM audit checklist

-Use this checklist to find broken handoffs across forms, CRM records, pipelines, payments, access, follow-up, reporting, and documentation before you rebuild.
+Use the CRM automation audit checklist to compare the expected customer path with what happens now across forms, CRM records, pipelines, payments, access, follow-up, reporting, and owner notes.

 What You Receive